jacknugent1529/bricksimulate/README.md

 └── raw
 ```
 - ldr_files - this contains ldraw files.
 These can be viewed with [ldview](https://tcobbs.github.io/ldview/)
-    - since a few of these files seem to be invalid, the numbers unfortunately might not match up with the index in the dataset (TODO: fix this)
 - processed - this is generated automatically by the LegoData class when the dataset is loaded
 - raw - this contains a pickle file representing the lego model graphs as python dictionaries.
 For example
     ```python